We at Wall Huntington have over 50 years of combined experience in representing injured people throughout Kansas. Here are a few of our case results.

 PATRON INJURED BY HOTEL’S FAILURE TO CLEAR ICE AND SNOW (black ice)

 Larry Wall represented a client who was hurt at a hotel in downtown Wichita, Kansas.
 As the client exited from the Exhibition Hall she had to walk on an uncovered sidewalk area to access the parking garage.
 As the client was walking toward the parking garage on a path that had been partially cleared of snow she encountered an area of black ice., Black ice is a thin coating of glazed ice that is virtually transparent.
 As a result, she slipped on the ice and suffered life altering injuries.
 She had to undergo surgery and missed work as head nurse for a local hospital.
-A lawsuit was filed in February of 2002.
+A lawsuit was filed.
 The lawsuit alleged that the management of the hotel was careless because it knew of the icy area and lied in the reports that the area had been completely cleared.
 When confronted with photos and evidence from a former long time employee that sand was never spread and everyone knew the area always accumulated black ice the case was settled for a substantial and confidential amount.

 TEACHER SEVERELY INJURED IN A FALL CAUSED BY CONTRACTORS FAILURE TO LIGHT WALKWAY